-I agree, and in this article I want to address the urgency of reading the Bible as one story today.
-I will briefly unfold the confession that the Bible tells the true story of the world.
-Then I will discuss the issue of why it is so important to grasp this truth.
+I agree, and this evening I want to address the issue of the urgency of reading the Bible as one story today.
+First, I will briefly unfold the confession that the Bible tells the true story of the world.
+Second, I will address the issue of why it is so important to grasp this truth.
 Finally, I will offer a brief answer to the postmodern charge that all grand stories are necessarily oppressive.